dginovker/InteractiveUkraine2022WarMap/README.md

 ## Data Source

 The territorial ownership data used in this timeline is sourced from Wikipedia Commons.
-The data is derived from the SVG file available at [2022_Russian_invasion_of_Ukraine.svg](https://commons.wikimedia.org/wiki/File:2022_Russian_invasion_of_Ukraine.svg).
+The data is derived from work at [Wikipedia Commons(https://commons.wikimedia.org/wiki/File:2022_Russian_Invasion_of_Ukraine_animated.gif).

 Please note that the data visualization and interactivity in this web page are for illustrative purposes and may not reflect real-time or up-to-date information.
 For accurate and detailed information, refer to the original data source.